Antix-Development/Putt-Till-You-Die/README.md

 The aim of Putt Till You Die is to basically putt the ball into the goal.
 That's prety much it.

+Putt Till You Die is fairly easy to operate..
+- Hold and move the left mouse button to aim, a longer line means more putt power.
+- Press space key to cancel aiming.
+- Release the left mouse button to make your putt.
+- Hold the shift key to show your statistics.

+Putt Till You Die is best enjoyed in fullscreen and with some chillout music playing in the background.

+Note that when you close the Putt Till You Die application, the game state will be persisted to the browsers local storage, so the next time you start Putt Till You Die, the game will continue exactly in the same state.

 <br>

 ## Features

 - Unlimited procedural generated holes!
+- High resolution graphics.
 - Seeded PRNG (Pseudo Random Number Generator) so the game is the same across devices.
 - A persistent game state.